Mix the chia seeds with the water, stirring occasionally at first until a paste forms.

 Line a baking pan with baking paper.

 Sprinkle the bottom with super sprouts.
-(A delicious mix including sesame seeds, sunflower and pumpkin seeds, broccoli, red quinoa, oats...
+(A tasty mix including sesame seeds, sunflower and pumpkin seeds, broccoli, red quinoa, oats...
 You can also sprinkle it over your salads or yogurt with fruit.)

 Pour the foamy mass into the baking pan on top of the super sprouts.

-Smooth it out, and also sprinkle the top with super sprouts.
+Smooth it out, also sprinkle the top with super sprouts.

-Let the bread cool completely on a rack before slicing.
+Let the bread cool completely before slicing on a rack.

 I like to eat it toasted with nut butter and avocado.